 - Biliary changes after liver transplant (such as bile leaks or narrowing)

 The diagnosis and treatment of bile duct disorders is best handled by a team of experts.
-The specialists at the Center for Advanced Digestive Care (CADC) of NewYork-Presbyterian/Weill Cornell Medical Center have extensive experience treating bile duct disorders, including the use of advanced endoscopic approaches to relieve obstructed ducts and improve patients' quality of life.
+The specialists at the Center for Advanced Digestive Care (CADC) of NewYork-Presbyterian/Weill Cornell Medical Center have extensive experience treating bile duct disorders, including the use of both surgical and advanced endoscopic approaches to relieve obstructed ducts and improve patients' quality of life.

 Symptoms of Bile Duct Disorders

 - Nausea and vomiting

 - Itchy skin

 Diagnosis of Bile Duct Disorders

 - Imaging tests, such as CT scanning and magnetic resonance imaging (MRI)

 - Endoscopic ultrasound (EUS): EUS involves the use of a special endoscope with high-energy sound waves ("echoendoscope") to visualize the digestive tract and nearby organs.

 - Probe-based confocal endomicroscopy: The CADC is one of few centers offering this highly specialized approach, which involves the use of a small microscope to evaluate narrowing in the bile ducts.